CamperSamu/ItemCommander/README.md

 | `@z`          | Player use Z coordinate             |
 | `@p` and `@s` | The player using the Commander Item |

+To append more commands to one item, hold a Commander Item in your main hand and run `/commander append "<command>"`

 ### This mod supports [LuckPerms' Fabric Permission API](https://luckperms.net/).
 - `commander.command.create` allows a player to use this mod to embed commands in items
+- `commander.command.append` allows a player to use this mod to append commands to a Commander Items

 ## Bleeding edge builds
 Upstream builds are available via [GitHub Actions](https://github.com/CamperSamu/ItemCommander/actions).